zacharyhaider/Modual6WS/README.md

 ## Our code:

 ### Step one:
 First download a play from [here](http://shakespeare.mit.edu/).
 Any of the plays should work in this project so long as it is from the link provided, this project uses Romeo and Juliet.
-This Project is useing this data because they all have the same format and we are parceing the html.
+(If you are following the scenario then you would aggregate all of them into one doc.)
+This Project is using this data because they all have the same format and we are parsing the html.
-# picture link here

 ### Step 2:

-- From here we will be working with the undersatdning that you have the required programs installed, if you don't have them install before proceding.
+- From here we will be working with the understating that you have the required programs installed, if you don't have them install before proceeding.
 - Open the spark shell
   - windows users run the C:\.spark-2.4.0-bin-hadoop2.7\bin\spark-shell.cmd from the command line or git bash
   - MAC and linux users run ~/.spark-2.4.0-bin-hadoop2.7/bin/spark-shell